intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 Using SYCL runtime benefits are:

 * Improving the quality of SYCL components by exposing them to more usage scenarios.
-* Tactical short-term development speed-up as some of the functionality can be reused (e.g., IPEX memory management).
+* Tactical short-term development speed-up as some of the functionality can be reused (for example, IPEX memory management).

 The key to providing seamless access to Intel’s hardware is frictionless user experience.
 From user’s perspective, a library is expected to have the minimal possible set of dependencies, not have conflicts with other installations that they might have and be “debugable” and well documented.
 Triton as a component has no meaningful dependency on SYCL runtime, so applying the above principles it should use the lowest layer possible.

 The main technical obstacle in using L0 or Unified runtime for all the components is the presence of the host part of SYCL kernels developed by oneDNN.
 Internal wrapper structures and integration headers make it complex to execute SYCL fat binaries to be executed by a lower-level runtime.
-Although possible via dumping the IR/assembly generated by the SYCL compiler and feeding them to lower-level runtime directly for device code and generating the integration headers (e.g., similar technique is used by Unified runtime for CTS tests), the mechanism is ad-hoc.
+Although possible via dumping the IR/assembly generated by the SYCL compiler and feeding them to lower-level runtime directly for device code and generating the integration headers (for example, similar technique is used by Unified runtime for CTS tests), the mechanism is ad-hoc.

 Components interaction surface is limited to synchronization, that is, passing and consuming events and waiting on them.
-Having one component use low-level runtime and the other one a high-level creates interoperability issue.
+Having one component use a low-level runtime while the other uses a high-level one creates interoperability issues.
 This is partially covered by existing functionality such as `Native Driver Access <https://oneapi-src.github.io/unified-runtime/core/PROG.html#native-driver-access>`_ but there are scenarios in which the support is not enough.
 An example of this would be a component using L0 runtime submitting a kernel and passing control flow to a component that uses SYCL runtime.
 The latter does not wait on the native L0 queue to drain before reading the data.

-Ultimately this means that Triton is forced to have a dependency on SYCL runtime only to wrap the native queue handles for other components to respect the synchronization point.
+Ultimately, this means that Triton is forced to have a dependency on SYCL runtime only to wrap the native queue handles for other components to respect the synchronization point.

 Directions
 ----------